ALLann123/Ransomware-in-Python/README.md

 Now inthese tutorial for the client to get their files they have to interact with the server and they can utilize netcat to do this

-    kali> nc <server_ip> 9100                        #we use the serve ip and the port ip After connecting to the server you can enter the payment receipt id or something I just used 1234 in my code onthe server Onthe server if the payment is verified we get:
+    kali> nc <server_ip> 9100                        #we use the serve ip and the port ip After connecting to the server you can enter the payment receipt id or something but for the tutorial I just used 1234 in my server code for the payment to get the decryption key.
 ![payment verified](https://github.com/user-attachments/assets/3c9bce7d-9e19-40fd-9d48-393a60a9ee5d)
-And onthe victim machine when prompted for the receipt the number was 1234 that the server expected and responded back with they key to decrypt thee file
+And onthe victim machine when prompted for the receipt the number was 1234 that the server expected and responded back with they key to decrypt the file
 ![netcat](https://github.com/user-attachments/assets/5fce1ff8-ec08-412d-b863-59a1ff7ec397)

-Now with the key use the decrypt.py file to decrypt the file, by copying it to a file with a name like myTopSecretKey.key and then execute the decrypt.py script which opens the file myTopSecretKey.key and takes the key as input to decrypt the users file.
+Now with the key use the decrypt.py file to decrypt the encrypted file, by copying it to a file with a name like myTopSecretKey.key and then execute the decrypt.py script which opens the file myTopSecretKey.key and takes the key as input to decrypt the victims file.

     kali> echo "<key_gotten_from_server>" > myTopSecretKey.key
     kali>python3 decrypt.py